 Some companies may use a spreadsheet instead, which is certainly a step up.
 But this approach comes with its own flaws.
 Spreadsheets aren’t specifically designed for production planning.
 They have wide-ranging functionality and typically begin as a blank canvas.
 This means you must have a lot of expertise to achieve the specific outcomes you desire.

 Using dedicated MRP software is likely to give manufacturers the best result, as it will have specialised functionality and designated fields to record production planning data.
 Some SMEs will feel that cost rules them out of this option.
 However, their investment would likely be paid due to the transformational results such systems bring about.
 The next question, of course, is which MRP solution is best for manufacturers?

 When it comes to production planning, you’ll want a system that allows you to schedule work orders.
 It should also provide you with instant updates on any active production runs, as well estimated timeframes for completion.
 You should have full visibility of where different orders are currently sitting in the creation process.
 This can then be passed on to customers which will improve customer service.

 With production being connected to your finances, online sales, inventory levels, customer details and more, you suddenly have a much more cohesive set-up (with more accurate and consistent data).
 Not only this, but you can then automate certain tasks too, and enjoy enhanced performance as a result.

 When you combine this high-quality data with the software’s powerful reporting capabilities, you can analyse your production methods in far more detail, implementing changes that increase efficiency, and making bold forecasts that could help you to achieve growth.

-If you want to improve your production planning process, take a closer look at our Manufacturing Software, which is perfect for small to medium-sized manufacturers
+If you're looking to enhance your production planning process, then take a closer look at our Manufacturing software solutions.